wp-plugins/custom-facebook-feed/README.txt

 9. It's super easy to display your Facebook feed in any page or post

 == Changelog ==
+= 2.3.4 =
+* Fix: The event description is no longer shown twice in event posts.
+It was previously shown in the post text itself and in the event details.
+* Fix: Fixed a rare bug which would occur if your Facebook page or group name contained a number

 = 2.3.3 =
 * Fix: Removed a PHP notice which was missed in the last update.
 Apologies for the two updates in quick succession.